 As the signs and symptoms of porphyria are similar to some common diseases, tests are done to rule out all other possible conditions.
-Your doctor might suggest you take tests like computed tomography (CT) scans, chest X-rays, and echocardiogram (EKG) to rule out physical problems.
-You might also need blood and urine tests.
+For example, the doctor might suggest taking tests like computed tomography (CT) scans, chest X-rays, and echocardiogram (EKG or ECG) to rule out physical problems.
+In some cases, blood and urine tests might also be needed.

 There is no specific treatment for porphyria.
 Treatment is done by avoiding triggers and treating symptoms.

-Hemin Injections - It is a form of heme, which limits the production of porphyrins.
+Hemin Injections - It is a heme administered by injections that limit the production of porphyrins.

 Hospitalization - To treat severe symptoms like severe pain, dehydration, and breathing difficulties.

-Phlebotomy - To reduce the iron content, blood is drawn periodically, which also reduces the concentration of porphyrins.
+Phlebotomy - To reduce the iron content, blood is drawn periodically, reducing the concentration of porphyrins.

-Vitamin D supplements - For vitamin D deficiency, as patients tend to avoid sunlight.
+Vitamin D Supplements - For vitamin D deficiency, supplements can be given as patients tend to avoid sunlight.